From Sonic Retro

 When set, DMA operations will be enabled.
 Otherwise, DMA commands will be ignored by the VDP.

 Selects between a PAL (240) and NTSC (224 lines) display.

 |2||--||SMS display select

-Toggles between the Master System (mode 4) and Genesis (mode 5) display modes.
-While in mode 4, none of the registers which normally affect the Genesis work; and the unused registers (8, 9 - can't test 6) now function.
+Toggles between the Master System (mode 4) and Mega Drive (mode 5) display modes.
+While in mode 4, none of the registers which normally affect the Mega Drive work; and the unused registers (8, 9 - can't test 6) now function.
 The mode bits which select TMS9918 modes on a real SMS have no function here.
 (This is why the SMS game F16 Fighter will not work with a Power Base Converter, it uses some of the TMS9918 modes in-game).